Quantization of parafermion vertex algebras: Introduction

 It is well known that vertex algebras are closely related to affine Kac-Moody Lie algebras (\cite{FZ,Li-local,LL,DL,MP1,MP2,DLM}).
 In \cite{Dr-hopf-alg} and \cite{JimboM}, Drinfeld and Jimbo independently introduced the notion of quantum enveloping algebras, which are formal deformations of the universal enveloping algebras of Kac-Moody Lie algebras.
 The quantum enveloping algebras of affine types, which are called quantum affine algebras, are one of the most important subclasses.
-Like the affinization realization of affine Kac-Moody Lie algebras, Drinfeld provided a quantum affinization realization of quantum affin algebras in \cite{Dr-new}.
-Based on the Drinfeld presentation, Frenkel and Jing constructed vertex representations for simply-laced untwisted quatnum affine algebras in \cite{FJ-vr-qaffine} and formulated a fundamental problem of developing certain ``quantum vertex algebra theory'' associated to quantum affine algebras, in parallel with the connection between vertex algebras and affine Kac-Moody Lie algebras.
+Like the affinization realization of affine Kac-Moody Lie algebras, Drinfeld provided a quantum affinization realization of quantum affine algebras in \cite{Dr-new}.
+Based on the Drinfeld presentation, Frenkel and Jing constructed vertex representations for simply-laced untwisted quantum affine algebras in \cite{FJ-vr-qaffine} and formulated a fundamental problem of developing a certain ``quantum vertex algebra theory'' associated to quantum affine algebras, in parallel with the connection between vertex algebras and affine Kac-Moody Lie algebras.

 In \cite{EK-qva}, Etingof and Kazhdan developed a theory of quantum vertex operator algebras in the sense of formal deformations of vertex algebras.
 Partly motivated by the work of Etingof and Kazhdan, H. Li conducted a series of studies.
-While vertex algebras are analogues of commutative associative algebras, H. Li introduced the notion of nonlocal vertex algebras \cite{Li-nonlocal}, which are analogues of noncommutative associative algebras.
+While vertex algebras are analogues of commutative associative algebras, Kac introduced the notion of the field algebras \cite{Kac-VA} (see also \cite{bk}), which are analogues of noncommutative associative algebras.
+These algebras were also called weak axiomatic $G_1$-vertex algebras in \cite{li-g1}, or nonlocal vertex algebras in \cite{Li-nonlocal}.
 A weak quantum vertex algebra \cite{Li-nonlocal} is a nonlocal vertex algebra satisfying the $S$-locality.
 In addition, it becomes a quantum vertex algebra \cite{Li-nonlocal} if the $S$-locality is controlled by a rational quantum Yang-Baxter operator.
 The $\hbar$-adic counterparts of these notions were introduced in \cite{Li-h-adic}.
 In this framework, a quantum vertex operator algebra in sense of Etingof-Kazhdan is an $\hbar$-adic quantum vertex algebra whose classical limit is a vertex algebra.